List of uncrewed NASA missions: Telstar (1962–1963)

 Telstar was not a NASA program but rather a commercial communication satellite project.
 NASA's contributions to it were limited to launch services, as well as tracking and telemetry duties.
 The first two Telstar satellites were experimental and nearly identical.
 Telstar 1 was launched on top of a Thor-Delta rocket on July 10, 1962.
 It successfully relayed through space the first television pictures, telephone calls, and fax images, as well as providing the first live transatlantic television feed.
 Telstar 2 was launched May 7, 1963.

 Bell Telephone Laboratories designed and built the Telstar satellites.
 They were prototypes intended to prove various concepts behind the large constellation of orbiting satellites.
 Bell Telephone Laboratories also developed much of the technology required for satellite communication, including transistors, solar cells, and traveling wave tube amplifiers.
 AT&T built ground stations to handle Telstar communications.

 Mariner program (1962–1973)

 The Mariner program conducted by NASA launched a series of robotic interplanetary probes designed to investigate Mars, Venus and Mercury.
-The program included a number of firsts, including the first planetary flyby, the first pictures from another planet, the first planetary orbiter, and the first interplanetary gravity assist maneuver.
+The program included a number of firsts, including the first planetary flyby, the first pictures from another planet, the first planetary orbiter, and the first interplanetary gravity assist maneuver, which spent more than 13 years in orbit around Saturn.

-Of the ten vehicles in the Mariner series, seven were successful, and three were lost.
-The planned Mariner 11 and Mariner 12 vehicles evolved into Voyager 1 and Voyager 2, while the Viking 1 and Viking 2 Mars orbiters were enlarged versions of the Mariner 9 spacecraft.
-Other Mariner-based spacecraft included the Magellan probe to Venus and the Galileo probe to Jupiter.
-The second-generation Mariner spacecraft, called the Mariner Mark II series, eventually evolved into the Cassini–Huygens probe, which spent more than 13 years in orbit around Saturn.

-All Mariner spacecraft were based on a hexagonal or octagonal "bus," which housed all of the electronics, and to which all components were attached, such as antennae, cameras, propulsion, and power sources.
+All Mariner spacecraft were based on a hexagonal or octagonal "bus", which housed all of the electronics, and to which all components were attached, such as antennae, cameras, propulsion, and power sources.
 All probes except Mariner 1, Mariner 2 and Mariner 5 had TV cameras.
 The first five Mariners were launched on Atlas-Agena rockets, while the last five used the Atlas-Centaur.